LeBron James Will Star In Space Jam 2 | Timeline of Sequel From 1998-2016

 SPACE JAM 2 TIMELINE

-Supposedly Jordan was approached about doing a sequel with Mel Brooks as the bad guy and MJ didn’t want anything to do with it.
+Jordan reportedly was approached about doing a sequel with Mel Brooks as the bad guy and MJ didn’t want anything to do with it.
 Famous artist Bob Camp was in the process of creating concept art for the film.

 Scoop Jackson reports the first rumor that Space Jam 2 is being made with LeBron James.